elbosso/expect-dialog-ca/docs/usecases.md

 ```

 We see here that there are two additional custom OIDs defined (section `[ additional_oids ]`)
-To actually use them, one has to decide, what they should be used for: They can be used as additional
+To actually use them, one has to decide what they should be used for: They can be used as additional
-extensions - in that case, the operator has to remove the comment in the corresponding line in section
+extensions - in that case, the operator has to remove the comment in the corresponding line in the section
 describing the extensions - in this example
 `[ smime_reqext ]`.
 If the operator wants to use them for extending the DN, the comments from the appropriate line(s) in the DN